 When you get a 30-minute meeting with somebody today, you don’t get 30 minutes of attention.
 You have to earn all of your attention every 30 seconds.
 And then you have to re-earn it every 30 seconds.

 It’s the unfortunate truth of the reality we all live in today.

 We’re all busy.
 Even the investors you’re trying to pitch.
 Even the employees you want to hire.
 Even the customers you want to sell.
 (As a reminder, that’s exactly why investors outside your hometown don’t take your calls.)

 Never forget that.

-When you decide to pitch an investor, make sure that every word coming out of your mouth is something that grabs their attention.
+When you decide to pitch anyone, make sure that every word coming out of your mouth is something that grabs their attention.